davidalger/docker-images-php/README.md

 The `-loaders` suffix indicates the image includes both Source Guardian and IonCube loaders.
 These should be used when encoded PHP code is present in the project.

 PHP 7.4 images are currently using a custom pipeline to build RPMS from spec files to workaround issues with upstream dependencies which are holding up the process of getting PHP 7.4 published in IUS repositories.
-These RPMS are pulished inside the container image as a local RPM repository at `/var/php74-rpms` so they can be installed normally via `yum` per usual.
+These can be found inside the container image at `/var/php74` and `/var/php74-src` where they are located for use as a local RPM repository.

 ## Additional Extensions